MOST POPULAR EASTER DEALS

 How about other Florida events at Easter?

 Drive over to Cocoa Beach (60 miles from Orlando) for the Ron Jon Easter Surfing Festival.
-Dates in 2013 are 29th-31st March.
+Dates in 2014 are 17th-20th April.
 A big annual Florida event and you can see plenty of surfing talent.
 Admission is free.
 Binoculars and sun screen are a good idea.
 Surf's Up!

 If you are taking advantage of low season flights for an early Easter holiday head for Daytona Beach (55 miles from Orlando) to see the world's largest motorcycle event.
-You will not believe the machines on display at Daytona Bike Week 2013.
+You will not believe the machines on display at Daytona Bike Week 2014.
 Forget about sunscreen and take earplugs!
-Dates are 8th-17th March 2013 and are similar every year.
+Dates are 7th-16th March 2014 and are similar every year.